jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/text-code-loose-ideas.md

   etcetera.

 I have yet to consider if I might come up with a system of operators that can mean only one operation (but still on different types) or the same symbol being able to mean different operations, such as the = sign, which can mean equality comparison, value assignment and object assignment.
-If attributes might become classes, it may be so much more clear what operation does what when you use a unique symbol per operation.
+If attributes might become classes, it may be so much more clear what operation might what when you use a unique symbol per operation.
 But multiple meanings for the same symbol works more intuitive.
 I think I should make it an option to display unique operators or an intuitive simple set of operators.

 Symbolen